State of Wisconsin

 2. Information is not obtainable timely even with the IM worker's assistance.

-Applicants meeting the health care program eligibility criteria based on this best available information are eligible for benefits.
+Applicants meeting the health care program eligibility criteria based on best available information are eligible for benefits.
 Even after the application or change is processed using best available information, the IM agency is required to continue in their attempts to obtain verification.
-When the verification is received, benefits may need to be adjusted based on the new information.
-The agency must explain this to the applicant or member when requesting verification.
+When the verification is received, benefits are redetermined based on the new information.

 The information concerning the Medicaid program provided in this handbook release is published in accordance with: Titles XI and XIX of the Social Security Act; Parts 430 through 481 of Title 42 of the Code of Federal Regulations; Chapters 46 and 49 of the Wisconsin Statutes; and Chapters HA 3, DHS 2, 10 and 101 through 109 of the Wisconsin Administrative Code.